 Given the level of interest and given our high degree of involvement (we’re a

 Silver Gold partner), I thought it was time to state first, why we (Net Objectives) supports it so strongly and then discuss some of the negative comments we’ve heard about it that we don’t think are accurate.
 Bottom line is, we think SAFe is great, albeit reasonably new.
 What’s more exciting is that as good as it now is, I assure you it’ll get better.

-Full disclosure: Net Objectives is both a silver partner with Scaled Agile Partners and the primary contributor for SAFe's Design-Build-Test pages.
+Full disclosure: Net Objectives is both a gold partner with Scaled Agile Partners and the primary contributor for SAFe's Design-Build-Test pages.